 If you want to bring along as much cargo as possible, then a bike trailer might be worth considering.
 Just like a car trailer, it is pulled behind your bike and is attached to the rear hub.
 A trailer offers a large amount of space and a high load capacity.
 You can use one to carry something heavy or just for lots of items on long journeys as well as for bulk grocery shopping.

-Finally, we have the good old backpack.
+Finally, we have a good old backpack.
 Almost everyone owns one and their ease of use and practicality are undeniable.
-Backpacks are available in numerous colours and sizes, can be waterproof/water resistant, and keep your things safe from theft since you have it on your person at all times.
+Backpacks are available in numerous colors and sizes, can be waterproof/water-resistant, and keep your things safe from theft since you have them on your person at all times.
 The only downsides of backpacks are that they have limited capacity and they can cause back or shoulder pain on longer rides.